Save While Using your Heat Pump

 The problem is that the outside temperature can get so low that the unit cannot extract heat from the air effectively.
 That is why the normal daily heat pump with a variety of gardens has faulty mechanisms.
 For example, defrosting mechanisms are in place to prevent the coolant from getting too cold and taking over the compressor, causing major damage costing hundreds of dollars to repair.
 There is also a heat resistant backup heat coil that turns on when the external sensor determines that the outside temperature is so low that the coolant can effectively draw any heat from the air.

-However, anyone in the Norman, OK area should think about the climate in the area before deciding to use a heat pump.
+However, anyone in the Oklahoma City, OK area should think about the climate in the area before deciding to use a heat pump.
 Another thing to think about is that summer and winter are not the only seasons of the year.
 There is a cold hug in early fall and late spring.
 Although one may not use the heat pump for much of the winter, they can use it quite a bit in the fall and spring.
 These must be determined before installing any of these units in cold winter climates.